 It is a little hard to see from this picture, but after sanding the paint looks dull.
 To restore the finish, we use rubbing compound.
 Rubbing compound, sometimes called scratch remover, is used to remove scratches and swirl marks in the clear coat.
 You can rub it by hand or use a buffing machine.

 Pick a shady spot.
 Full sun will make the surface hot and the compound will dry too fast.
-Apply few drops of rubbing compound into the application pad.
-Rub using circular motion until the paint is shiny again.
+Apply a few drops of rubbing compound into the application pad.
+Rub using a circular motion until the paint is shiny again.

 Step: Applying Polishing Compound

-Remove the residue with microfiber towel.
+Remove the residue with a microfiber towel.

 Step: Apply Wax